aceade/sydfjords-react/README.md

 I am not a professional translator, so corrections are welcome.

+## Unit tests

+Tests use Jest and Testing-Library.
+At the moment, these are limited to the Gallery, Location and Navbar files.

 ## Credits/Sources

 All images are from [pexels.com](https://www.pexels.com/), except for the logo, which was generated using [Canva](https://canva.com).
 The globe icon comes from [Boxicons](https://boxicons.com)